 — Artix, creator of AE and AQW.

 Accidental Aiming Skills: After being defeated, Vath is about to use his Chaos Dragon Amulet to sic Stalagbite on The Hero.
 In retaliation, The Hero throws Vath's Sword of Dragon Control and it hits the amulet, shattering the both of them.
-The Hero then comments that he or she was aiming for Vath when he or she threw the thing.
+The Hero then comments that they were aiming for Vath.

 Accidental Misnaming: In the BattleOff cutscene, the Hero says Paul and Storm's names wrong as Saul and Corn during the initial meeting/confrontation with Mirror Drakath and Storm tries to correct The Hero.